Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Development Version

 The development vesrion was developed on VS Code, and stored locally on a hard drive.
 The development version is identical to the live version, and uploaded using clear commits.

 ## Credits

  ### Acknowledgment

-  - The game was inspired by Web Dev Junkie Youtube channel.
+  - The game was inspired and a part of the code was learned from Web Dev Junkie.
   - Google Maps were taken from developres.google.com

  ### Media